maindev/testandset-site/content/Terms and conditions.md

 title:  Terms and Conditions
 layout: page
 ---
-Our terms of services agreement describe the conditions for use of TestAndSet and the agreements made by users during registration and continued use of the service. okay this is a test
+Our terms of services agreement describe the conditions for use of TestAndSet and the agreements made by users during registration and continued use of the service.

 ## Agreement
-These Terms of Service (the "Terms") cover your use of the services TestAndSet provides, including the TestAndSet.com website (the "Site"), the TestAndSet API and any other software or services offered by TestAndSet in connection with any of the above services (the "TestAndSet Services" or the "Services").
+These Terms of Service (the "Terms") cover your use of the services TestAndSet provides, including the testandset.com website (the "Site"), the TestAndSet API and any other software or services offered by TestAndSet in connection with any of the above services (the "TestAndSet Services" or the "Services").
 "TestAndSet" means the owner and operator of the TestAndSet Services which distributes the TestAndSet software and services.

 Your access to and use of the Service is conditioned upon your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who wish to access or use the Service.